Charles Huff (American football coach): Penn State

 Huff was named the running backs coach and special teams coordinator at Penn State in 2014, reuniting with James Franklin, who was the offensive coordinator at Maryland when Huff was the assistant offensive line coach.
 During his time at Penn State, he played a crucial role in the recruitment and development of running back Saquon Barkley, who was named a consensus All-American, 2× Big Ten Offensive Player of the Year, and left as one of the program's top running backs of all time.

 Mississippi State

 Huff joined the coaching staff at Mississippi State in 2018, the first hire of new Bulldogs head coach and former Penn State offensive coordinator Joe Moorhead.
 In his lone season at Starkville, their running backs ran the ball 253 times, and did not lose a fumble once.

 Alabama

 Huff was named the associate head coach and running backs coach at Alabama in 2019.
+At Alabama, Huff was the position coach for Najee Harris, who was named the 2020 Doak Walker Award for the best running back in the nation en route to Alabama's 18th National Championship.

 Marshall

 Huff was hired as the head coach at Marshall in 2021, replacing Doc Holliday.
 On September 10, 2022, Huff led Marshall to their second all-time victory over a top-10 opponent after defeating the No. 8-ranked Notre Dame Fighting Irish 26–21 in South Bend, Indiana.
 Huff earned his first bowl win as a head coach in the 2022 Myrtle Beach Bowl against the UConn Huskies 28–14.
+In 2024, Huff led the Thundering Herd to their first Sun Belt crown ever and their first conference championship for any league in ten years.

+Southern Miss

+Despite winning the Sun Belt in his final contract year at Marshall, the two parties failed to reach an agreement on an extension, leading to Huff's departure.
+On December 8, 2024, Huff was named the head coach at fellow Sun Belt Conference member, Southern Miss.
+In Huff's first game, the Golden Eagles lost 34–17 to Mississippi State.
+He led the team to its first year of bowl-eligibility since 2022, with a win over Louisiana–Monroe (49–21) on October 25, 2025.